What is Big Cake Bake?

 Taking part is easy, and everyone can join in.
 Simply by hosting a morning tea, cake sale, workplace bake off, or a cake decorating competition to you’ll be helping vulnerable people in our local and international communities.

-Once you register, we’ll send you a host kit that contains all the information you need to get started and plan your event.
+Once you register, we’ll send you a link to download all resources containing all the information you need to get started and plan your event.

 When is Big Cake Bake?